boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    *  1r2c (single-rate two-color) rate limiter

-      This is the most basic rate limiter, which meters at the SDP a traffic stream of given slice and marks its packets as in-contract (below CIR being enforced) or out-of-contract (above CIR being enforced).
+      This is the most basic rate limiter, which meters at the SDP a traffic stream of given slice and marks its packets as in-profile (below CIR being enforced) or out-of-profile (above CIR being enforced).
-      In-contract packets are accepted and forwarded.
-Out-of contract packets are either dropped right at the SDP (hard rate limiting), or remarked (with different MPLS TC or DSCP TN markings) to signify 'this packet should be dropped in the first place, if
+      In-profile packets are accepted and forwarded.
+Out-of profile packets are either dropped right at the SDP (hard rate limiting), or remarked (with different MPLS TC or DSCP TN markings) to signify 'this packet should be dropped in the first place, if